alordash/BotSmartScheduler/README-EN.md

 Smart Scheduler can store tasks with *minute precision*.
 Smart Scheduler can generate schedules from **voice messages**.
 Smart Scheduler supports recurring reminders (e.g. «every 5 minutes») and also supports time limits for them (e.g. «every 5 minutes until 20 hours»).
+Smart Scheduler supports pictures, videos and files 💾 in reminders.
 Smart Scheduler stores tasks **separately** for every chat and can work in conversations.

 ### Supported commands: